Through September 22

 Lost & Found invites you to explore plant conservation success stories by way of adventures throughout the Chicago Botanic Garden.
 Head out on experiential trails that blend art with science and connect you to nature in novel ways.
 Discover new interpretive programs that offer hands-on interactions with themed artwork that help you explore the Garden's conservation science research.
 You won’t want to miss a moment of it—art installations, After Hours Buzz events, Music on the Esplanade, Lenhardt Library displays and lectures, and more!

-Choose your nature journey
+Choose your own nature journey

 We’ll point you to and through trails, vistas, perches, and crossings to help you find lost stories, sights, and sounds of the natural world.
 You might stumble across, say, what seems like an ordinary Kentucky coffee tree in the Sensory Garden.
 But that tree has a story to tell—its ancestors date back to the time of woolly mammoths and giant sloths.
+We can’t wait to see what you find.
+Happy wanderlust!

-Adventure Trail: Before your summer visit to fully experience Lost & Found
+Adventure Trail: Fully experience Lost & Found

 Insider’s Guide